-We support C-style comments (/ comment /) in our custom file formats, so it is possible to store any relevant information directly in the file with a molecule. mult_fitter saves a fitted MEP description error and a number of parameters with a number of applied constraints.
+We support C and C-style comments (/ comment /// comment till the end of line) in our custom file formats, so it is possible to store any relevant information directly in the file with a molecule. mult_fitter saves a fitted MEP description error and a number of parameters with a number of applied constraints.